ryansgot/forsuredbcompiler/README.md

     resourcesDirectory = 'app/src/main/resources'
     // (optional) fully-qualified class name of an implementation of FSSerializerFactory.
-You must define both resourcesDirectory and fsSerializerFactoryClass in order for your doc store to perorm custom serialization fsSerializerFactoryClass = 'com.my.application.json.AdapterFactory' }
+You must define both resourcesDirectory and fsSerializerFactoryClass in order for your doc store to perorm custom serialization fsSerializerFactoryClass = 'com.my.application.json.AdapterFactory'
+    // (required) This is the glue that ties in your chosen DBMS. forsuresqlitelib 0.4.0 contains a version for SQLite,
+    // however, for Android projects, this must be used in conjunction with forsuredbandroid 0.9.+ because there are
+    // additional Android platform considerations here to allow for smooth integration with android.database.sqlite dbmsIntegratorClass = 'com.fsryan.forsuredb.FSAndroidSQLiteGenerator' }
 ```
 - Declare an application class and the ```FSDefaultProvider``` in your app's AndroidManifest.xml file: